 Mary Dyer (1611–1660)

-Rhode Island is the birthplace of the concept of freedom of religion and Mary believed deeply in this right.
-As a Quaker, she was prohibited from practicing her religion in the Massachusetts Colony.
-Ms. Dyer was warned to stay out of the colony because of her faith and moved to Rhode Island which was a place that respected religious freedom from its very beginning.
-Over time, Ms. Dyer insisted on going back to Massachussetts to fight for the freedom for Quakers to practice their religion.
+Rhode Island is the birthplace of religious freedom and Mary Dyer believed deeply in this right.
+As a Quaker, she was prohibited from practicing her religion in neighboring Massachusetts Bay Colony.
+Dyer was warned to stay out of the colony because of her faith and moved to Rhode Island which was a place that respected religious freedom from its very beginning.
+Over time, Dyer insisted on going back to Massachusetts to fight for the freedom for Quakers to worship as they wished.
 She paid the ultimate price in 1660 when she was hanged for her beliefs.
-You can learn more about her fight for the freedom of religion at the State House Charter Museum in Providence.
+You can learn more about her fight for freedom of religion in the Charter Museum located in the RI State House in Providence.

-Elizabeth’s footprint in Rhode Island history serves as a guide for many who look to make change happen in their community.
-Considered a radical during her time, Ms. Buffum-Chace’s legacy of activism in support of the anti-slavery movement, women’s suffrage, and her advocacy of orphaned children, cemented her place as one of Rhode Island’s most passionate and influential community leaders.
-We celebrate her accomplishments with a bust of Elizabeth Buffum-Chace on the second floor of the State House.
+Elizabeth Buffum Chace is a model for anyone who wants to effect change in their community.
+Considered a radical during her time, Chace’s legacy of activism in support of the anti-slavery movement and women’s suffrage, and her advocacy on behalf of orphaned children, cemented her place as one of Rhode Island’s most passionate and influential community leaders.
+We celebrate her accomplishments with a portrait bust on the second floor of the State House.

-Christiana was an agent of change for the anti-slavery movement.
-Ms. Bannister used her successful salons as meeting spaces for the Boston Underground Railroad and raised funds for one of the first official black regiments for the Union Army.
-In the years after the Civil War her dedication to the community never wavered, founding the Home for Aged Colored Women in Providence to assist elderly African American women who could no longer work.
-We honor Ms. Bannister’s contributions to our history with a bust on the second floor of the State House in Providence.
+Christiana Carteaux Bannister was an agent of change for the anti-slavery movement.
+She used her successful hair salons as meeting spaces for the Boston Underground Railroad and raised funds for one of the first official black regiments for the Union Army.
+In the years after the Civil War, her dedication to the community never wavered, founding the Home for Aged Colored Women in Providence to assist elderly African-American women who could no longer work.
+We honor Bannister’s contributions to our history with a bust on the second floor of the State House in Providence.